uhray/turnkey/README.md

         "token": "fjdkaljf234jkfdaf;ajfdsa", // user's auth token
         "clientId": "fdafdkjl;32098fdajkl"   // apps id on the network },
-      "create": {  // optional if you with a user to be created if not found
+      "create": {  // optional if you wanted a user to be created if not found
         // Mixed object of data to create the user if they are not found ... such as email "email": "newuser@gmail.com"
       }